Ultimate Honda K24 Guide – Everything You Need To Know

 *WARNING* The K20 guide contains RX7 FD’s with Honda powerplants!
 Too late?
 Whoops.

-Part of the beauty with Honda’s K-series is the convenience when it comes to swapping it into some of the least likely chassis’ imaginable.
+Part of the beauty of Honda’s K-series is the convenience when it comes to swapping it into some of the least likely chassis imaginable.

 However, you may well be surprised to hear that it’s not actually that challenging to swap the K24 into just about any chassis, even when it comes to some of the rarer mid-engined cars.

 V8 swaps have become increasingly common throughout motorsport, mostly thanks to their (mainly) reasonable price tags alongside convenience and ease of sourcing when it comes to parts and engines.

 It also, of course, falls to their impressive reliability, power potential, and ability to handle forced induction efficiently.